Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 She grinned trollishly at him.
 "Yeah.
 Can’t tickle a prosthetic."

 Julian suppressed an evil thought, and decided to de-escalate instead.
 "Maybe let’s *not* get into a tickle fight, slip and crack my skull open on the tile before the mission.
 Also!
 I think I’m gonna bring the portable TIG welder.
-I, uh...bet I’m gonna need to distract Vemik when the conversation gets serious."
+I, uh... bet I’m gonna need to distract Vemik when the conversation gets serious."

 "Hmmph.
 Fine. *Be* boring."
 Her smile said she didn’t really mind, as she turned her attention to drying off.